 - the tenant and landlord mutually agree in writing to end the tenancy.

-Review the When a tenancy ends fact sheet for more information.
+Review the when a tenancy ends info sheet for more information.

 Notice to end the tenancy